azimmern/3Drenaissance/README.md

 ### Course Organization

-Our class meetings will begin as a mixture of lecture and seminar-style discussion in the Rare Books and Special Collections of the Hesburgh Library, with a focus on.
-In workshops, students will begin with tutorials on TinkerCAD and slicing software (Cura) and begin small jobs for 3D printers, growing their familiarity with their own tools and technologies as they learn about the circumstances and techniques of artisans and craftsmen of the early modern period.
+Our class meetings begin as a mixture of lecture and seminar-style discussion in the Rare Books and Special Collections of the Hesburgh Library.
+In lab-style workshops, students then complete tutorials on CAD and slicing software (TinkerCAD and Cura) to begin small jobs for 3D printers.
+As they grow in familiarity with  cutting-edge tools and digital technologies of their own time, they learn about and inquire into the techniques of artisans and craftsmen of the early modern period.

 ### Note on Technology
 For a lecture-style class like ours, compelling research suggests that taking notes on laptops inhibits your learning by encouraging you to transcribe what you hear verbatim rather than listen, digest, engage, and participate actively.
 I recommend [this article on laptops in lecture classes](https://www.brookings.edu/research/for-better-learning-in-college-lectures-lay-down-the-laptop-and-pick-up-a-pen/?utm_medium=social&utm_source=twitter&utm_campaign=es) and encourage you to reflect on its findings as you decide how and what kinds of notes you wish to take.<br>

 ### Accommodations
-Any student with University-approved accommodations should speak with me within the first ten days of class to discuss their individual situation. <br>
+Any student with University-approved accommodations should speak with the faculty within the first ten days of class to discuss their individual situation. <br>

 ## Texts: